Short-Term Projects

 - Address one or more of the areas of focus for the Central Wasatch Commission: canyon transportation/transit, environmental protection, recreational stewardship, and/or economic sustainability.

-- Have a letter of support from the owner of the land, if:
+- Have a letter of support from the owner of the land, if both of the following conditions apply:

 - This is a new project that has not been funded by the CWC in previous grant cycles.